FPL Set-Piece and Penalty Takers 2025/26: All 20 Clubs

 Rule 1: Never own a striker who is not on penalties at his club.
 Mateta over Watkins is the simplest example in the £7m bracket.
 Mateta is the locked taker, Watkins is the rotated number two at AVL.

 Rule 2: A change in penalty taker is a buy signal that resolves in 2 to 4 weeks.
 When Bowen moved into the WHU rotation, he was a low-key add.
-The price reflects it now, but the same logic applies any time the data layer surfaces a new pen #1 mid-season.
+The price reflects it now, but the same logic applies any time FPL confirms a new pen #1 mid-season.

 Rule 3: Free kick and corner takers are tiebreakers, not anchors.
 Do not transfer in a player just because he takes corners.
 Do transfer in a player whose xG is borderline if he also takes corners and is on free kicks.